kiyo9w/SuikaGame/README.md

-# Suika Game Clone with Physics
+# Suika Game

-We are a group of students collaborating to create a clone of the Suika Game with physics using Java.
-We also introduced various customized features and effects including: bomb, freeze, rainbow, gates, level design (planned).
+We are a group of students collaborating to create a clone of the hit game Suika using Java.
+We also introduced various customized features and effects including: bomb, freeze, rainbow, gates and level design (planned).
 This project is intended for our submission for the class CS 3360 - Dr Dung.

 ## Architecture
 <img src="src/resources/architecture/ver3.png" alt="Class Diagram">